 If you were remarried before the final day of the tax year, you'll file either a joint or separate tax return with your current spouse.
 You'll still need to file your deceased spouse's taxes, but mark their filing status as "married filing separately" rather than "married filing jointly."

-Talk to your accountant for more information on correctly filing your and your former spouse’s taxes.
+Talk to your accountant for more information on correctly filing your and your former spouse's taxes so you can avoid making mistakes.

 If you're a qualifying widow or widower, you might be able to file jointly for the next two years